BobD/kabem/README.md

 ##kaBEM

-kaBEM is a grunt.js environment for easy scaffolding, developing and testing HTML pages with BEM (Block, Element, Modifier) CSS syntax.
-And if you are using User Stories to define your project, and have written those in a Structure/State way, it's easy to get some initial BEM classnames for a quick start.
+kaBEM is a grunt.js environment for easy scaffolding, developing and testing of HTML pages with BEM (Block, Element, Modifier) CSS syntax.
+And if you are using User Stories to define your project, and have written those in a [Structure/State] (http://bem.info/method/) Structure/State way, it's easy to get some initial BEM classnames for a quick start.

 kaBEM is mostly useful if you have a single HTML page which can have a lot of different visual states.
-For example if you want to develop a Gallery or Page Theme depending on a list of different user defined settings.
+For example if you want to develop a Gallery plugin or Page Theme depending on a list of different user defined settings.

 ###What does kaBEM do for you?